uviclibraries/infographics/canva-graphics.md

 ---
 layout: default
-title: 4-Graphics and Finishing Touches
+title: 4-Graphics & More
 nav_order: 5
 parent: Workshop Activities
 ---
-# Graphics and Finishing Touches
+# Graphics & Finishing Touches
 Now that you have a title and a chart in your infographic, we’ll now add some more graphics and a QR code, and tidy things up before exporting.
 If you have any questions, please ask, and don’t forget to have fun!

 1. **Searching for graphics**: